hmrc/digital-services-tax-returns-frontend/README.md

 **Stub** - Microservice that is used to mimic the DES APIs when running services locally or in the development and staging environments.

-This is the main frontend, currently containing the registration form.
+This is the main frontend, currently containing the returns form.

 For details about the digital services tax see [the GOV.UK guidance](https://www.gov.uk/government/consultations/digital-services-tax-draft-guidance)